katedemchuk/js-cheatsheet/closures.md

   log()
 }

-logger('Not life, but good life, is to be chiefly valued')

-logger() // -> Logger says: Not life, but good life, is to be chiefly valued
+logger('Not life, but good life, is to be chiefly valued') // -> Logger says: Not life, but good life, is to be chiefly valued
 ```

 This example shows how regular lexical scoping works — function scope is accessible via inner functions during parent function execution.